Privacy Policy

 With evidence of your consent documented, an authorised representative can access your personal information, on your behalf.

-Government bodies and organisations have the right to access to an individual’s personal information, without consent under relevant legislation where we are mandated to share information.
+Government bodies and organisations have the right to access an individual’s personal information, without consent under relevant legislation where we are mandated to share information.
 For example, in response to the receipt of a subpoena.
-Or, when the criteria of information sharing schemes that permits us to share information has been satisfied, such as the Multi-Agency Risk Assessment and Management Framework (MARAM).
+Or, when the criteria of information sharing schemes that permits us to share information has been satisfied, such as Multi-Agency Risk Assessment and Management Framework (MARAM).

 Under the Privacy Act and APP 12, we reserve the right to deny or limit access to personal information when we have a valid reason, such as where giving access would be unlawful, have a reasonable impact on the privacy of other individuals and where giving access would pose a serious threat to the safety and wellbeing of an individual.